iwinmin/plug-task/README.md

 ### Queue.*put(value)
-put a item into queue, if queue has size limit and queue is full, will suspend current task and wait
+put a item into queue head, if queue has size limit and queue is full, will suspend current task and wait

 name | type | comment
 --- | --- | ---